 Agnieszka joined the University of Lincoln in January 2013.
-Prior to this, she was at the Welsh Centre for Tourism Research, Cardiff Metropolitan University, where she obtained her PhD.
-In her interdisciplinary doctoral study, underpinned by visual and participatory methodologies, she explored the employment experiences, trajectories and identities of Central and Eastern European female migrants working in tourism.
+Prior to this, she was based at the Welsh Centre for Tourism Research, Cardiff Metropolitan University, where she obtained her PhD.
+She holds a PGCE in Higher Education Teaching and Learning and HEA Fellowship.

 Before joining academia, Agnieszka worked for AVANZA Tourism and Socio-Cultural Consultancy, organising tourism events and conferences as well as participating in establishing an NGO promoting rural tourism and sustainability.
 She was also a research assistant in the project ‘The Palmeral of Elche: Cultural heritage, local identity versus tourist identity’ carried out by the Department of Human Geography of the University of Alicante.

-Agnieszka teaches on a range of modules at undergraduate and postgraduate levels, with a focus on critical issues in tourism, (im)mobilities, sustainable development and qualitative research methods.
+Agnieszka teaches and has taught on a range of modules at undergraduate and postgraduate levels, with a focus on critical issues in tourism, (im)mobilities, sustainable development and qualitative research methods.

 Undergraduate teaching (*denotes module leadership):

 Space, Mobilities and the Experience Economy* (Year 1)

 Research Methods for Tourism and Events* (Year 2)